forax/memory-mapper/README.md

 The annotation `Layout` specifies the layout of the data structure.

-### Allocating an instance and accessing its fields using a record
+### Allocating an instance and accessing its fields using a record/boxed value

-The method `newValue(arena)` allocates a memory segment of the size of the layout.
+The method `newValue(allocator)` allocates a memory segment of the size of the layout.
-The method `newValue(arena, record)` initialize a memory segment and initialize all the fields from a record instance.
+The method `newValue(allocator, value)` initialize a memory segment with the provided value (a record or a boxed primitive value).

-The methods `get(memorySegment)` and `set(memorySegment, record)` respectively returns a record from a struct and set the values of a struct from a record.
+The methods `get(memorySegment)` and `set(memorySegment, value)` respectively returns a record/boxed value from a memory segment or set the value from a record/boxed value.

 ```java
 private static final MemoryAccess<Point> POINT =